Trump-Xi trade meeting set for Saturday morning in Osaka: White House

 U.S. President Donald Trump is set to hold much-anticipated trade talks with Chinese President Xi Jinping in Osaka at 11:30 a.m.
-(0230 GMT) on Saturday, a White House spokesman told reporters on Wednesday, Trend reports citing Reuters.
+(0230 GMT) on Saturday, a White House spokesman told reporters on Wednesday, reports Trend citing to Reuters.

 The bilateral meeting, aimed at heading off a ratcheting up of U.S. tariffs on imports of consumer and other goods from China, is likely to be the most closely watched event at the G20 summit, hosted by Japan.